 7. Quilting Needles

 You will need specialty quilting needles for both your sewing machine and for hand sewing.
 Quilting needles are strong enough to pierce multiple layers of fabric.

 Further Reading: Hand Sewing Needles

-A Seam Ripper
+8. Seam Ripper

 The seam ripper is very helpful for the little mistakes you may make.
 Even experienced sewers need to unpick every now and again.
-Seam rippers are cheap so always have a couple on hand and replace them as soon as they get blunt.
+Seam rippers are cheap, so always have a couple on hand and replace them as soon as they get blunt.

 Further Reading: How to Use a Seam Ripper

-An Iron and Ironing Board
+9. Iron and Ironing Board

 Pressing and getting the different layers to match is really important.
 Having an iron and ironing board ready makes this process easy and convenient.
 Pressing when sewing differs from ironing your clothing.
-Sewing requires up and down movements rather than dragging along the fabric.
+Sewing requires up-and-down movements rather than dragging along the fabric.